 - (a) Oars Ready-Slide oars along the gunwale and crew grasp the looms.
-(Stand by to toss your oars.) - (b) Cars Up-Crew gives looms sharp cant downward, bring oars to vertical position, blades fore and aft and looms resting on bottom boards between their feet. - Oars Down-Crew drops oars into row-locks together, taking care to ease them the last few inches to prevent damage and sit with arms bent, width of shoulders apart grasping oar, feet planted firmly on stretchers, body erect, heads up, looking at coxswain.
-This is the position of "Oars". - Give Way Together-Crew starts pulling, taking time from the two stroke oarsmen.
-The starboard stroke sets the time. - (e) Oars-Stop pulling.(f) Bows-The two bowmen toss their oars, Bows-The two bowmen toss their oars, "kiss" the blades, i.e., touch the two blades together, then lower the oars blades forward down the centre of the boat.
-They then stand by with the boathooks to come alongside. - Way Enough-The crew toss their oars, the stroke oar on the side which is nearest the gangway, boats his oar blade forward along the outside of the thwarts and stands by to seize the gangway.
+(Stand by to toss your oars.) - (b) Oars Up-Crew gives looms sharp cant downward, bring oars to vertical position, blades fore and aft and looms resting on bottom boards between their feet. - (c) Oars Down-Crew drops oars into rowlocks together, taking care to ease them the last few inches to prevent damage and sit with arms bent, width of shoulders apart grasping oar, feet planted firmly on stretchers, body erect, heads up, looking at coxswain.
+This is the position of "Oars". (d) Give Way Together-Crew starts pulling, - taking time from the two stroke oarsmen.
+The starboard stroke sets the time. (e) Oars-Stop pulling. - (f) - Bows-The two bowmen toss their oars, "kiss" the blades, i.e., touch the two blades together, then lower the oars blades forward down the centre of the boat.
+They then stand by with the boathooks to come alongside. - (g) Way Enough-The crew toss their oars, the stroke oar on the side which is nearest the gangway, boats his oar blade forward stands by to seize the gangway.